 In reference to the University's locations, only refer to West Point as a campus or the main campus.
-Other locations should only be referred to as "off-site locations."
+Other locations should only be referred to as "locations" or "off-site locations."

-Right: Traditional student housing is located at the West Point campus.Wrong: Point has an adult-degree completion program at its Savannah campus.

-Right: Point has an adult-degree completion program at its Savannah off-site location.
+Right: Traditional student housing is located at the West Point campus.Wrong: Point offers a dual-credit enrollment program at its Savannah campus.Right: Point offers a dual-credit enrollment program at its Savannah location.